Are you 21 or older?

 🔗 Learn more about Jack Herer on Leafly

-FAQ: Growing Jack Herer Seeds
+FAQ: Growing Jack Herer Strain

 How long does Jack Herer take to flower?